data-integrations/wrangler/docs/directives/diff-date.md

 }
 ```

-Now, applying the following directive
+Applying this directive:

 ```
   diff-date update_date create_date diff_date
 ```

-will result in the record below.
+would result in this record:

 ```
 {